Features, pricing, ratings, and pros & cons — compared head-to-head.

-Nightwing DejaVM is a commercial offensive security tool by Nightwing. angr is a free offensive security tool.
+angr is a free offensive security tool.
+Nightwing DejaVM is a commercial offensive security tool by Nightwing.
 Compare features, ratings, integrations, and community reviews side by side to find the best offensive security fit for your security stack.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: